e2tmk/hunter/docs/examples.md

 use Hunter\Hunter;
 use App\Models\User;

-// Activate all inactive users
+// Activate all inactive users using the class method
 $result = Hunter::for(User::class)
     ->find('status', 'inactive')
     ->then(function ($user) {